ajrazander/random-science/README.md

 Geometric frustration is a topic close to my PhD research, so I've included some simple calculations for a [square lattice](https://github.com/ajrazander/random-science/tree/master/Frustrated%20Ising%20Spins).

 In my graduate level quantum computing course, my final project was a white paper on [randomized benchmarking](https://github.com/ajrazander/random-science/tree/master/Stabilizer%20Code%20IBM) and showing improvement when using a fault tolerant encoding.
 The project was based on a paper (see folder) with great instructions and details.
-Randomized benchmarking was just coming on the quantum scene when I did this making it a fun and timely project.
+Randomized benchmarking was just coming on the quantum scene making it a fun and timely project.

 Classical [Ising model](https://github.com/ajrazander/random-science/blob/master/2DIsingV2.ipynb) simulation using a Metropolis-based Monte Carlo method.
 Did this for an undergraduate thermodynamics project.
 Besides the interesting physics going on, optimizing execution for faster computation speed (to get sharper phase transitions) was enjoyable.